DeanoC/devon/README.md

 Currently it can do

-ordinary formats via @nothings stb.
+Ordinary formats via @nothings stb.

 EXR via @syoyo tiny exr.